By the end of this section, you will be able to:

 At the base of the pyramid are all of the physiological needs that are necessary for survival.
 These are followed by basic needs for security and safety, the need to be loved and to have a sense of belonging, and the need to have self-worth and confidence.
 The top tier of the pyramid is self-actualization, which is a need that essentially equates to achieving one’s full potential, and it can only be realized when needs lower on the pyramid have been met.
 To Maslow and humanistic theorists, self-actualization reflects the humanistic emphasis on positive aspects of human nature.
 Maslow suggested that this is an ongoing, life-long process and that only a small percentage of people actually achieve a self-actualized state (Francis & Kritsonis, 2006; Maslow, 1943).

 According to Maslow (1943), one must satisfy lower-level needs before addressing those needs that occur higher in the pyramid.
-So, for example, if someone is struggling to find enough food to meet his nutritional requirements, it is quite unlikely that he would spend an inordinate amount of time thinking about whether others viewed him as a good person or not.
-Instead, all of his energies would be geared toward finding something to eat.
+So, for example, if someone is struggling to find enough food to meet their nutritional requirements, it is quite unlikely that they would spend an inordinate amount of time thinking about whether others viewed them as a good person or not.
+Instead, all of their energies would be geared toward finding something to eat.
 However, it should be pointed out that Maslow’s theory has been criticized for its subjective nature and its inability to account for phenomena that occur in the real world (Leonard, 1982).
 Other research has more recently addressed that late in life, Maslow proposed a self-transcendence level above self-actualization—to represent striving for meaning and purpose beyond the concerns of oneself (Koltko-Rivera, 2006).
 For example, people sometimes make self-sacrifices in order to make a political statement or in an attempt to improve the conditions of others.
 Mohandas K. Gandhi, a world-renowned advocate for independence through nonviolent protest, on several occasions went on hunger strikes to protest a particular situation.
 People may starve themselves or otherwise put themselves in danger displaying higher-level motives beyond their own needs.